nic0-o1/Fake-News-Detection/src/README.md

 # Fake News Detection

-This folder contains three Jupyter notebooks that are part of the Fake News Detection project.
-Each notebook serves a specific purpose in the process of detecting fake news.
-Below is a brief explanation of each notebook:
+This repository contains three Jupyter notebooks designed for the Fake News Detection project.
+These notebooks follow a systematic approach to identifying and analyzing fake news, from data preprocessing to model training and results visualization.
+Below is an overview of each notebook and its purpose.

 ## Notebooks Overview

 ### 0. Data Exploration and Processing

-**File:** 0_DataExplorationProcessing.ipynb
+**File:** `0_DataExplorationProcessing.ipynb`

-This notebook is responsible for the initial data exploration and preprocessing steps.
-It includes:
+This notebook is dedicated to the initial stages of data exploration and preprocessing.
+It includes the following steps:
-- Loading the dataset
+- Loading and inspecting the dataset.
-- Cleaning the text data (removing duplicates, non-English articles, etc.)
+- Cleaning the text data by removing duplicates, non-English articles, and other irrelevant content.
-- Generating word clouds for true and fake news
+- Generating word clouds to visually compare true and fake news.
-- Saving the processed dataset
+- Saving the cleaned and processed dataset for later use.

 ### 1. Models Training

-**File:** 1_ModelsTraining.ipynb
+**File:** `1_ModelsTraining.ipynb`

-This notebook focuses on training LSTM models with and without attention mechanisms.
-It includes:
+This notebook is focused on training Long Short-Term Memory (LSTM) models for fake news classification, with and without attention mechanisms.
+Key steps include:
-- Splitting the dataset into training, validation, and testing sets
+- Splitting the dataset into training, validation, and testing sets.
-- Initializing and training the models
+- Initializing and training LSTM models.
-- Evaluating the models' performance
+- Evaluating model performance on various metrics.
-- Saving the training results
+- Saving the training results, including model weights and evaluation metrics.

 ### 2. Results Visualization

-**File:** 2_ResultsVisualization.ipynb
+**File:** `2_ResultsVisualization.ipynb`

-This notebook is used to visualize the results of the trained models.
+This notebook is used to visualize and interpret the results of the trained models.
 It includes:
-- Loading the saved results
+- Loading saved training results and model metrics.
-- Visualizing various metrics such as loss, accuracy, precision, recall, and F1-score
+- Generating visualizations of metrics such as loss, accuracy, precision, recall, and F1-score.
+- Comparing the performance of models to draw insights.

 ## Getting Started

-To get started with the project, follow these steps:
+To get started with the project, follow these instructions:

 1. Clone the repository:
     ```bash